Reviews You Can Rely On

 Credit: Jenna Ammerman

 The seat is somewhat average.
-The cushion is firm and supportive, but you may want to explore other options if you are looking for something overly soft.
+The cushion is firm and supportive, but if you're looking for something exceptionally soft, you may want to explore other options.
 The stable armrests are rather large, which is fine for taller people — shorter folks found them a little less accommodating.
 In fact, our shorter testers reported less overall comfort in the Think than taller testers.

 steelcase think - the firm cushion is comfortable but the extreme curve had some of...